jakelime/menubar-watchdog/readme.rst

 Environments
 ================================================================

 MacOS only.

-Tested on Montery 12.6.3 with python 3.11.2.
+Tested on Apple Intel 12.6.3 with python 3.11
+Tested on Apple Silicon MacOS 14.4 with python 3.12

 .. code-block:: text